for an easy and incredible wedding planning experience

 Whether your already in the middle of planning for your big day or just getting started - we're open books and open ears, happy to help you and show you how photography can compliment your day - beautifully!

-Hand and Arrow is a wife and husband photography team serving couples and families in the Lehigh Valley, Pennsylvania and tri-state area.
+Hand and Arrow is a wife and husband photography team serving couples in the Lehigh Valley, Pennsylvania and tri-state area.